AvnetDev/rfsoc-board-docs/docs/source/tx_setup.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
 Go back to the main tab of the RFSOC Explorer tool
 #.
-Hit the ON button for the DAC tile 0 228 and wait for the initialization to complete (may take 30 seconds)
+Hit the ON button for the DAC tile 0 228 (top left corner) and wait for the initialization to complete (may take 30 seconds)
 #.
 Then click on the highlighted DACs icons after the prompt, which brings you to the DAC configuration page, shown below.

 .. image:: images_tx_setup/RFSOCX_RFSOC_DACs_cntrl_page.jpg